marmelab/react-admin/docs/Theming.md

 ## Overriding A Component Style

-Every react-admin component inherits an `sx` property from MUI, which is always applied to the root element.
+Every react-admin component exposes an `sx` property from MUI besides providing a `className` property, which is always applied to the root element.

 Here is an example customizing an `EditButton` component inside a `Datagrid`, using the `sx` property from MUI: